 Ling meets Cole during her freshman year at UCLA.
 Their friendship and developing romance spans across the entire book series - except Book 3.
 His family lives in nearby Bel Air.
 Cole is tall, blonde and a polite gentleman.
 Captain of the swim team, he is a fast swimmer and a young and confident student majoring in pre-med in hopes to practice sports medicine.
 When I was writing about Diesel, I was thinking of Liam Hemsworth, the Aussie actor who was in 'Hunger Games' and 'Expendables 2'.

 Revolution6 Dance Crew is the hip hop dance team that includes Greg, Tayshawn and other members - Rudy, Brooklyn, JT and Tevin.
-Rev6 makes their debut in Book 2 to win many dance competitions.
+Rev6 makes their debut in 'The Beijing Youths', to win many dance competitions.
 When I was developing this dance crew, I was thinking of Jabbawockeez, a hip hop dance crew that won the first season of Americas Best Dance Crew.
 They now perform for the mega-resorts in Las Vegas.

 Misty is a bubbly red-headed assistant to Kara Chan in her company, KC Real Estate Inc. She understands the Chinese culture and has a working knowledge of the Mandarin language from helping Kara's clients.
 I imagined Misty looking a bit like Emma Stone when I was developing her character.